LorenzoLaCorte/keycloak-nextcloud-grafana-integration/README.md

   - update the entrypoint in order to call sql scripts and create
     - DBs keycloak and nextcloud (user and pass use the same name)

+### Task 17-25

+#### keycloack

+#### nextcloud

+#### nextcloud-keycloak-integrator
+- build the image using the dockerfile inside examples/nextcloud-keycloak-integrator/container
+- push the image inside our registry
+- deploy the service nextcloud-keycloak-integrator

 ## Facilities available